pavvankanamarlapudi/DSA/README.md

 # DSA
-Basic implementations of DSA Concepts in Python.
+Basic implementations of Data Structure & Algorithms Concepts in Python.